Phyllis loves to share recipes from her "Down Home Recipes Box," which has recipes handed down from three or more generations ago.

-Chuck steak has a very good flavor, but can be tough and hard to chew if not cooked properly.
+Chuck steak has a very good flavor, but it can be tough and hard to chew if not cooked properly.
 It is one of the more economical cuts of beef.
-Many people will avoid buying it because of the amount of fat and gristle in it -- yet this is what makes this cut of beef so flavorful.
+Many people will avoid buying it because of the amount of fat and gristle in it—yet this is what makes this cut of beef so flavorful.

 The cut comes from the shoulder and neck area of beef.
 I have found the best way ever to make the steak so tender and tasty that everyone will praise you as the best cook around.
 Baking while steaming seems to be the trick.

 When the carrots and meat were done, she removed all the broth to a large cast iron skillet and made a dark, rich gravy which was poured back into the roasting pan.
 Then she added one or two cans of peas.
 This wonderful dish was served with mashed potatoes.
 When Dad served up each of the nine plates at supper, he made sure everyone got lots of gravy on our potatoes.
 We had to wait till everyone was served and prayers were said before we could eat.
-By that time our mouths were watering and we were starving—so did justice to Mom's delicious supper.
+By that time, our mouths were watering and we were starving—so we did justice to Mom's delicious supper.

 Mom's pot roast supper was excellent and I still make it once in a while.
 My version of pot roast is quite different and also an excellent, tasty supper for hungry folks.

 This recipe will serve four to six people, depending on how hungry they are.
-I have a large extended family and when we are all together this dish is a great choice to save on costs and time.
-When more than six will be coming for dinner I make two pans of this recipe and bake them side by side.
+I have a large extended family; when we are all together, this dish is a great choice to save on costs and time.
+When more than six will be coming for dinner, I make two pans of this recipe and bake them side by side.
 Cooking time, of course, will be a little longer.
-The wonderful thing about this dish is the longer it bakes sealed up, the more tender it will be.
+The wonderful thing about this dish is that the longer it bakes sealed up, the more tender it will be.

 If you are concerned there might not be enough meat in your recipe for everyone, here is a good tip.
-Add some bite size pieces of portobello mushrooms.
+Add some bite-sized pieces of portobello mushrooms.
 These mushrooms are darker in color than the common white mushrooms and have a meaty texture and taste.
-I have a large family and sometimes have saved on meat costs by using the portobello mushroom -- and, it is delicious.
+I have a large family and sometimes have saved on meat costs by using the portobello mushroom—and it is delicious.

 - Line the baking dish with enough foil to fold back over the meat and seal tightly.
 Place margarine in center of foil and spread around.